Get in touch

 Read more

-Sonneveld Biomanufacturing (semi-finalist)
+Sonneveld Biomanufacturing (finalist)

-Sonneveld Biomanufacturing (semi-finalist)
+Sonneveld Biomanufacturing (finalist)

 Despite ongoing efforts, vegan mayonnaise still faces significant challenges, including differences in taste, texture, and dipping behaviour compared to the egg-based versions.
 These issues limit their appeal and potential for reaching its full customer base.
 The key issue is the fundamental limitation of natural plant compounds in emulsion stability.
 Unlike egg yolk, which provide both emulsifying activity and emulsion stability, plant compounds mainly provide emulsifying activity, but lack emulsion stability.
 To compensate, food additives are used to improve emulsion stability, which in turn affects taste and viscosity.
 Without compounds that have more egg-like properties, vegan mayo will continue to face texture and taste challenges that limit its market potential.